 What do Streptococcus pyogenes, Neisseria gonorrhoeae, and Acinetobacter baumannii have in common?
-These are three of 10 bacteria that doctors are worried about, because they are becoming more resistant to antibiotics.
-S. pyogenes is a deadly virus that can causes sore throat and scarlet fever.
-It’s got a 25-percent mortality rate.
-N. gonorrhoeae causes gonorrhea, which has become one of the STDs on the rise, and A. baumannii was prevalent in injured soldiers during the Iraq war, causing pneumonia and meningitis.
+These are three of 10 bacteria that doctors are worried about because they are becoming more resistant to antibiotics.
+S. pyogenes is a deadly virus that can cause a sore throat and scarlet fever.
+It’s got a 25% mortality rate.
+N. gonorrhoeae causes gonorrhea, which has become one of the STDs on the rise.
+A. baumannii was prevalent in injured soldiers during the Iraq war, causing pneumonia and meningitis.

-Alongside climate change, antibiotic-resistant infections are arguably the biggest threat to human life, because under the right circumstances, a completely healthy individual can die from something as innocent as an infected scratch or a sore throat.
+Alongside climate change, antibiotic-resistant infections are arguably the biggest threat to human life.
+Under the right circumstances, a completely healthy individual can die from something as innocent as an infected scratch or a sore throat.
 Globally, 700,000 die every year due to antibiotic resistance.
 By 2050, that number could rise to 10 million.

 The medical community has been warned about this for decades, especially by Sir Alexander Fleming, the inventor of penicillin.
 Some of the factors that led to this include patients not finishing the full antibiotic course as prescribed and doctors over-prescribing antibiotics.
 But, scientists are just learning about how these bacteria become resistant.